oscer-io/oscer/README.md

 ```
 If you migrate the first time, it will also create a user and show the credentials in the console.

+## Documentation
+See the [docs](https://laravel-cms.io) for detailed installation and usage instructions.

 ## Usage
 Head to the `/admin/login` route and use the credentials from the first migration.